Sonolus/wiki-custom-server-specs/docs/endpoints/post-sonolus-levels-result-submit.md

 Hashes of files needed to be uploaded.

-Only files specified in request body `values` can be uploaded.
+Only files specified in request body `replay` and `values` can be uploaded.

-If not empty, files will be uploaded using [`POST /sonolus/{type}/{itemName}/community/upload`](./post-sonolus-type-item-name-community-upload.md).
+If not empty, files will be uploaded using [`POST /sonolus/levels/result/upload`](./post-sonolus-levels-result-upload.md).

 ## Examples